cuteday/KiRaRay/README.md

 ### Epilogue

-I realy wish to add more features and make it a fully-functional path-tracing renderer.
+I really wish to add more features and make it a fully-functional path-tracing renderer.
 However, it may be a long process and I don't know if I will continue to do it.
-Since in reality i'm like a lazy old uncle, tring to sleep as more as possible (\*/ω＼\*).
+Since in reality i'm like a lazy old uncle, trying to sleep as more as possible (\*/ω＼\*).

 I wish i was like: